r134x7/diamond_backslash/proof_of_concepts/diamond_backslash_blue/description.md

-# diamond\red mirroring keyboard layout kbd file
+# diamond\blue mirroring keyboard layout kbd file

-The kanata.kbd file is being used as a proof of concept to demonstrate how the diamond\red mirroring keyboard layout works.
+The kanata.kbd file is being used as a proof of concept to demonstrate how the diamond\blue mirroring keyboard layout works.

 More details including bugs are in the kanata.kbd file.